Spansky/lego-spike-prime-opcua/Readme.md

     - opcuaserver
     - some station logic

+## Blog Post

-It accompanies a blog post that I wrote on LinkedIn.
+This repo accompanies a blog post that I wrote on LinkedIn.
 [Blog Post](https://www.linkedin.com/pulse/making-opcua-fun-lego-turning-complex-technology-leon-sczepansky-jrkee/)

 ...to be continued...